databricks-industry-solutions/security-analysis-tool/docs/setup.md

       <details>
        <summary>AWS instructions</summary>

+       You can either authenticate with username and password or using Service Principals credentials.

+       **Authenticate with Username and Password (default)**

        Create username secret and password secret of administrative user id and password  as  "user" and "pass" under the above "sat_scope" scope using Databricks Secrets CLI

        *  Input your Databricks account console admin username to store it in a the secret store